Skip to content

 Consistency and flexibility

-Since all Apple devices are made by Apple, the operating system, hardware, user experience, and features are much more similar.
+Since every Apple device is made by Apple, the operating system, hardware, user experience, and features are much more similar.
 This can help streamline the MDM process.
 On the other hand, Android devices are far more diverse.
 Therefore, it may be easier to customize an Android device or find an existing model that more closely meets your needs and budget.
 However, managing disparate devices is inherently more complicated.

 Efficiency and speed

 iPhones have a reputation for being faster than Androids.
-Particularly as an Android device ages and/or more apps are installed, it’s likely to slow down.
-Both users and the IT team may have to put in a little more time when working with Android devices.
+Particularly as an Android device ages or more apps are installed, it’s likely to slow down.
+Both users and the IT team may have to put in a little more time when working with multiple Android devices.

 Durability